stain/s11.no/content/2022/phd/acknowledgements/index.md

 ## Community acknowledgements

-I am grateful for all the wonderful discussions, technical contributrions and long-lasting friendships formed in the RO-Crate community (listed ) since its early inception [[Ó Carragáin 2019a]] at Workshop on Research Objects [(RO2018)](https://www.researchobject.org/ro2018/).
+I am grateful for all the wonderful discussions, technical contributrions and long-lasting friendships formed in the [RO-Crate community](#communitylist) since its early inception [[Ó Carragáin 2019a]] at Workshop on Research Objects [(RO2018)](https://www.researchobject.org/ro2018/).
 Without you there would not have been any RO-Crate!

 I would particularly like to thank Peter Sefton, without which co-chairing, enthusiasm and pragmatism I would easily had got lost the weeds.
 I am forever in debt to Eoghan Ó Carragáin who managed to get me and Peter to agree even on the trickiest issues, and led the community through its formative years.